+The way search engines work has shifted in order to accommodate market trends, but the basic premise is simple.
 A search engine is designed to seek out information and pages on the World Wide Web that are relevant to your search query and present the results to you.

-Searches are conducted by adding a word or key phrase to the search bar.
+Searches are primarily conducted by adding a word or key phrase to the search bar.
 The engine then fetches back the pages and orders them according to their perceived relevance to your query.
 The exact factors used for evaluating the relevance of a website for a specific term is a closely guarded secret and the algorithmic code used to do this is continually being updated.

 As the dominant search engine available today Google, both www.google.co.uk and .com, account for 93% of all search queries in the UK.